mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 Read this chapter only if you would like to test the system and its functionalities with a test installation.
 If you would like to install the system for the routine use, skip this chapter.

-:warning: **NOTE**: **you may not install the system with test certificates for the routine use.
-Once you want to routinely use the system, you must install the SSMS once again.**
+:warning: **You may not install the system with test certificates for the routine use.
+Once you want to routinely use the system, you must install the SSMS once again**

 To test the system, you can create a test certificate by clicking on “Create test certificate” on the top-right of the certificates window.
 Doing this, you receive a test system for all modules with a time limited license: